dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 - begin with a letter
 - contain no more than 250 characters

 For a short human-friendly name with title casing, spaces, and special characters, use the `label` property.
-More examples and guidance on how to [define and structure metrics can be found here](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics).
+More examples and guidance for how to [define and structure metrics can be found here.](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics).

 ### Example definition